 2) Dry Chemical Cleaning,

 A quick drying carbonated chemical is applied to the carpet and then vacuumed up.
-The most well known for this process is the "Chem-Dry" franchise.
-Some cleaners in the business refer to this method as "Chem-Stick" because an inexperienced technician can leave your carpets feeling sticky and crunchy when the carpets are dry.
-The results from an experienced technician though are equivalent to the best steam cleaning.
+The most well known for this process is the “Chem-Dry” franchise.
+Some cleaners in the business refer to this method as “Chem-Stick” because an inexperienced technician can leave your carpets feeling sticky and crunchy when the carpets are dry.
+An experienced Dry Chemical technician though can provide superior results equivalent to the best steam cleaning technicians.

 3) Shampoo Cleaning

-Although sometimes considered old school, a method that when used correctly works very well is a carpet shampooer.
-Once again, shampooing is a process that is best dome by a professional.
+Although sometimes considered old school, shampooing carpets is a method that when used correctly works very well.
+Once again, shampooing is a process that is best done by a professional.

-Residues left behind by inferior cleaning solutions and poor quality workmanship can cause rapid re-soiling of your carpets and take years off its useful life.
+Residues left behind by cheap or inferior cleaning solutions combined with poor quality workmanship can cause rapid re-soiling of your carpets and take years off its useful life.